Managing members

 - Job title, employee ID, start date — optional, for record-keeping.

-- Allowance and allowance unit — annual entitlement in days or hours.
+- Allowance (required) and allowance unit — annual entitlement in days or hours.

 - Work schedule — leave blank to inherit the org default, or customise for part-time staff.